microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 #### `azure-functions:run`
 - Invoke Azure Functions Local Emulator to run all functions.
 Default working directory is the staging directory.
-- Use property `-Dazure.function=myFunction` to run a single function named `myFunction`
+- Use property `-Dfunctions.target=myFunction` to run a single function named `myFunction`

 #### `azure-functions:deploy`
 - Deploy the staging directory to target Function App.